dart-lang/site-www/src/tools/pub/custom-package-repositories.md

 ### Using multiple package repositories

-It is also possible to fetch different dependencies from different package repositories, as the _hosted-url_ can be specified for each dependency:
+You can also fetch different dependencies from different package repositories, as the _hosted-url_ can be specified for each dependency: